AKSW/RdfProcessingToolkit-Resources/2023-05-28-KGCW-at-ESWC/README.md

 # KGCW at ESWC 2023 Results for the RPT/SANSA RML Mapper

+* Scripts for generating the plots from the source data are in the [scripts] folder.
-The RML mapper is part of [RdfProcessingToolkit](https://github.com/SmartDataAnalytics/RdfProcessingToolkit).
+* The RML mapper is part of [RdfProcessingToolkit](https://github.com/SmartDataAnalytics/RdfProcessingToolkit).

 ## How to read the plots.